Obesity and Metabolic Health

 Why choose the UCLA Center for Obesity and METabolic (COMET) Health?

 COMET is part of the integrated UCLA health system, with premier hospitals and clinics operating across Los Angeles County.
 Our multidisciplinary team of experts includes hepatologists, bariatric surgeons, bariatric endoscopists, medical weight loss providers, registered dietitians, psychologists, behavioral coaches, nurses, and other healthcare professionals.
-Highlights of our program:
+Highlights of our obesity and metabolic health program:

-Focus on nutrition, education and counseling: Clinical nutrition experts from the UCLA Health Center for Human Nutrition are an integral part of your weight loss journey.
+Focus on nutrition, education and counseling: Clinical nutrition experts from the UCLA Health Center for Human Nutrition are an integral part of your metabolic weight loss program.
 They create customized plans to help you meet your weight loss goals and prevent future health problems.

-Leaders in bariatric surgery procedures: The specialists at COMET lead the nation in bariatric, or weight loss surgery.
+Leaders in bariatric surgery procedures: The specialists at COMET lead the nation in bariatric (weight loss) surgery.
 Our Bariatric Surgery Program has some of the best outcomes in the United States.
 We specialize in several advanced techniques, including minimally invasive procedures that require less recovery time.

 Endoscopic treatment for obesity: The Bariatric Endoscopy Program at UCLA is among the busiest of its kind in California.
 Our highly skilled interventional endoscopists perform minimally invasive procedures as both primary interventions for obesity and as revisions for patients who have gained weight after previous gastric bypass surgery.